vjbollavarapu/modulyn-community/docs/MARKET_ANALYSIS.md

 4. **Scale Operations**: Prepare for rapid growth based on market opportunity
 5. **Ecosystem Development**: Build developer community and partner network

-The market sizing demonstrates that TidyGen ERP has the potential to become a **market-leading Web3 business application** while contributing significantly to the **Polkadot ecosystem** and **Web3 adoption** globally.
+The market sizing demonstrates that Modulyn ERP has the potential to become a **market-leading Web3 business application** while contributing significantly to the **Polkadot ecosystem** and **Web3 adoption** globally.

 ---